Maypole Dances and History for May Day

 Pagan traditions of the maypole seem to date back centuries to a number of ancient groups, but the groups all seem to include a reverence for nature and the changing seasons of the year and especially springtime.
 Some authorities think that the maypole is a symbolic phallus and well, emphasizing reproduction in springtime.

 Traditional Soviet Hat Waving

-The worst thing you could call someone in Russian during the 1960s through 1980s was "khrush", the first part of former Premier Nikita Khrushchev's surname.
+The worst thing you could call someone in Russian during the 1960s and 1970s was "khrush", the first part of former Premier Nikita Khrushchev's surname.
 The syllable meant "potato bug."
-There was also a running joke during these years that whenever the USSR reported that a government official who had dropped out of sight "had a cold" it meant that he had been assassinated by his own government.
+There was also a running joke during these years that when the USSR reported that a government official had dropped out of sight "suffering a cold" it meant that he had been assassinated by his own government.